Three Way Diverter Valves, aka Three Port Valves, 3-Way Valves, L-Port Valves for Greywater Systems

-To divert water to a septic system or sewer (if you want to launder with bleach, irrigation is not needed, or it's frozen out there...)
+- To divert water between landscape and septic system/ sewer, if you want to launder with bleach, irrigation is not needed, or it's frozen out there...

 Three way valves work better than the alternatives (two ball valves, movable pipe sections...) in that they are more likely to be used properly and that they don't clog as readily.

 This high quality brass three port valve is recommended for laundry-only systems, in particular, the Laundry to landscape system.
 It has one-inch female pipe thread.
 Note: unlike the valve below, the inlet can only be the leg of the tee (the part pointing down in the image at right), with the water diverting to the either side of the run.